NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     are then computed only among the images in each pair.

 --auto-overlap-params <string (default: "")>
-    Determine which camera images overlap by finding the lon-lat bounding boxes of their footprints given the specified DEM, expanding them by a given percentage, and see if those intersect.
+    Determine which camera images overlap by finding the bounding boxes of their ground footprints given the specified DEM, expanding them by a given percentage, and see if those intersect.
 A higher percentage should be used when there is more uncertainty about the input camera poses.
-Example: 'dem.tif 15'.
+Example:
+    'dem.tif 15'.
+Using this with ``--mapprojected-data`` will restrict the matching only on the overlap regions (expanded by this percentage).

 --auto-overlap-buffer <double (default: not set)>
     Try to automatically determine which images overlap.
 Used only if